 Puppy or Adult?

-time.
-Adopting or purchasing a dog is not a decision that should
+long period of time.
+Adopting or purchasing a dog is not a decision

-be made lightly—it is important to understand that you are brining another creature into your household and
+that should be made lightly—it is important to understand that you are brining another creature into your

-to be aware of the needs of that animal.
-For example, early
+household and to be aware of the needs of that animal.
+For example,

 establishing yourself as the ‘pack leader,’ teaching your dog how to greet guests and outsiders,